BLOG

 3. How accurate is the information?

 Even when information appears to be common knowledge, the author should include links to outside sources that verify their claims.
 Check for hyperlinks online that link to external sites.
 They should both be reliable and verify the information from the first source.
 If the information you’re reading includes any kind of statistics or factual information, check that you can back it up with another source.
-If you find the source of information and can view the study, take a look at how researchers collected the data and if the author can say that the conclusions were valid.
+If you find the source of information and can view the study, take a look at how researchers collected the data.
+And if the author can say that the conclusions were valid.

 4. How recent is the information?